jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 First, don't be afraid to make it scrappy.
 No one is a video professional on their first try.
 Your customers are more focused on the content than they are the production value.
-Some day down the line you might re-do them, but for now it's just important that they exist!
+Sure, some day down the line you might re-do them, but for now it's just important that they exist!

 Second, keep it focused.
 No one likes a super long and boring walkthrough.
 No one.
 We set a goal in advance for what we will cover, and who it is for.
 If it